TOP

 Mnemba Island

 Located in the Zanzibar Archipelago, Mnemba Island is just a 90-minute drive from the Stone Town.
 This private island is a heaven located.
 It is one of the best places to visit in Tanzania for a luxury retreat amidst extensive spice plantations, and azure ocean waters.
-Visit this place for a perfect private island experience where you get to live
+Visit this place for a perfect private island experience where you get to live in

 Lake Victoria